Skip to main content

 • Provide time for your team members to socialize and build trust among them, allowing openness and improving interpersonal communication.

 • Allow that the whole team take part in the decision-making process.
-Each member of the team should feel he or she has contributed towards the final decision, solution, or idea.
+Each member of the team should feel they have contributed towards the final decision, solution, or idea.

-• The more a team member feels his or her contribution has led to the final solution, the more he or she will be committed to the line of action.
+• The more a team member feels their contribution has led to the final solution, the more they will be committed to the line of action.

-• Your ideas for team building should ensure that all team members are kept fully informed, and that no lines of communication that are blocked.
+• Your ideas for team building should ensure that all team members are kept fully informed, and no lines of communication are blocked.

 • Deal with any interpersonal issues before they get out of control.

 • Whenever possible, give positive feedback and appreciation for an individual team member’s special efforts.
-This will empower him or her to do better.
+This will empower them to do better.

 Managers can make sure that staff members have the knowledge and skills to develop meaningful relationships with one another and with families.
 Collaboration skills include reframing problems, asking open-ended questions, understanding how to resolve conflicts, and treating all members of the child-care community with dignity and respect.
 There are self-assessments to help staff members focus on their teamwork and collaboration skills.
 You may choose to observe team planning meetings and provide feedback to staff members about their partnership.
 Having a predetermined agenda that keeps the meeting participants on task can be helpful in promoting good staff relationships.
 You may want to include examples of typical meeting agendas, procedures or steps for resolving conflicts, and lists of Web-based and printed resources that address promotive behaviors.